patrickwalls/ubc-scientific-software-seminar/README.md

   * Python: logic, loops and functions
   * A quick intro to NumPy and matplotlib
 * Week 4 - Wednesday August 10 - 10am-12pm - IBLC 261
-  * Scientific computing in Python: NumPy, SciPy, matplotlib and pandas
+  * A tour of the SciPy stack: NumPy, SciPy, matplotlib and pandas
-  * Python objects and classes
+  * More data analysis with pandas
-* Week 5 - Wednesday August 17 - 10am-12pm - IBLC 261
+* Week 5 - Wednesday August 17 - 10am-12pm - IBLC 185
   * TBD
 * Week 6 - Wednesday August 24 - 10am-12pm - LSK 201
   * TBD